Why We Love Sugar, Fat and Salt!

 The things we just can’t get enough of….

-Adding Sugar, Fat and Salt to food makes perfect sense from the point of the food industry.
+Adding sugar, fat and salt to food makes perfect sense from the point of the food industry.
 These ingredients drive over-consumption.
-Also, because they’re cheap and readily available, it maximises their profit margins!
-Of course the fact that their shelf life is almost off the scale, is an additional bonus.
+Also, because they’re cheap and readily available, it maximises the food manufacturers’ profit margins!
+And, of course, the fact that the shelf life of these products is almost off the scale, is an additional bonus.
 The food scientists are constantly searching for what is known as the ‘Bliss Point’.
 We also have a page revealing some fast food restaurant top secrets and lies.

 Why We Love Sugar Fat and Salt